Welcome to RuedaMatic

 Where the suelta dancer at La Tropical tunes in to the band... and vice versa... the rueda dancers learn to tune OUT the sudden gear changes of timba.
 The band may call "manos p'arriba", "camina", "cintura", "mambo"... how can the caller and the rueda be ready to respond on time?
 But most of the gear changes you hear are instrumental.

 And if not...why subject your group to the challenges of timba... if you never respond?
 It doesn't feel good!

 So, the rueda school may stop playing timba... and play calmer, simpler salsa.

-CAVEAT: If your group is used to a dynamic caller... shouting and leading the moves in an exciting way... you have a group used to a highly physical/vocal 'call and response'... it's best to continue that.
-Use the calls in the program as a prompt... but CALL THE MOVES live too!
+CAVEAT: If your group is used to a dynamic caller... singout out and leading the moves in an exciting way... it's probably best to continue that.
+Use the calls in the program as a prompt... but CALL AND LEAD THE MOVES live too!

-Eventually, dancers can adjust... and it you may sometimes find that unnecessary.
+Eventually, dancers can adjust... and you may sometimes find that unnecessary.